 |2012/13||Wigan Athletic||Reading||Queens Park Rangers|

 Teams often think of the 40-point mark as being enough to pretty much guarantee safety.
 Only one team, West Ham 2002/3 season, has been relegated with more than 40 points since the league switched to 20 teams, going down with 42.
 Mathematically though, based on all the figures throughout the Premier League history, 37 points is the magic number that swings the implied odds (57.9%) into the favour of a team staying up or down.

 The transfer window is one of the most controversial aspects of the Premier League.
 It’s essentially a period of time in which clubs are allowed to sign or sell players.

 In England, there are two windows, with the first starting from the 9th June running originally through to the 31st August.
 In 2017 the Premier League clubs voted to change this so that from the start of the 2018/19 campaign, the summer window would close at 5pm the day before the first match of the season.
 The second window runs from the 1st January to the 31st of January.
 All leagues that governed by FIFA will have a maximum of 12 weeks over the summer and 4 weeks over the winter period, with times varying ever so slightly.

-The whole concept of the window that was introduced in the 2002/03 season was to prevent clubs and agents from doing business through the years and potentially disrupting teams mid season.
+The whole concept of the window that was introduced in the 2002/03 season was to prevent clubs and agents from doing business during the league campaign and potentially disrupting teams mid-season.
 It was decided that to allow clubs to get players to settle and to focus on the football rather than big money transfers that the window would eliminate this, which is true for the most part.